yashwantsolanki2004-glitch/Student-Management-System/README.md

 # Student-Management-System
-A python based student management system using file handling.
+A python based student management system using file handli